Volunteer Programs in Zimbabwe with African Impact

 View Other Details

 Zimbabwe is very special to us as it’s where African Impact was founded in 2004.
 We have introduced thousands of volunteers to this beautiful country over the years and are proud to see the positive changes volunteering has made.
-The local people, mostly from the Shona and Ndebele tribes, are amongst the warmest people you'll ever meet, while the country is a playground for much of Africa’s abundant wildlife and has some of the continent’s must beautiful scenery.
+The local people, mostly from the Shona and Ndebele tribes, are amongst the warmest people you'll ever meet, while the country is a playground for much of Africa’s abundant wildlife and has some of the continent’s most beautiful scenery.
 It is also home to the glorious Victoria Falls, known to the locals as Mosi-ao-Tunya, the ‘smoke that thunders’.

 Our Zimbabwe volunteer programs in Africa work primarily in one unique conservancy, Imire.
 A family-run conservancy located less than 90 minutes from Harare, Zimbabwe’s capital, Imire focuses primarily on elephant and black rhino conservation.
 It combines sustainable wildlife protection, local community engagement, and opportunities for incredible expeditions for the ultimate Zimbabwe adventure.